stuxrypt/python.machine/README.md

 # python.machine
-An automatic script that helps beginners learn python.
+An python script that helps beginners learn python.

+## <inline> Currently WIP and the python script is meaningless if ran just prints out random stuff. <inline>